votming/Gifter/README.md

 To install and set up Gifter on your local machine, follow these steps:

 1. Clone the project repository to your local machine.
+2. Create .env file in the root folder and define the `DB_CONNECT_PATH` variable (for testing set it to `sqlite:///database.db`)
-2. Build the project locally using Docker Compose: `docker-compose build`
+3. Build the project locally using Docker Compose: `docker-compose build`
-3. Start the project: `docker-compose up -d`
+4. Start the project: `docker-compose up -d`

 ## Usage